I’ll warn you now – I personally guarantee that the methods that you’re about to learn for how to remove wax from wood will work!

-Bear in mind that these don’t just work for candle wax.
+Bear in mind that these don’t just work for candle wax stains.
 You’ll also discover how to remove furniture wax from wood!

 Wax is tough to get off of surfaces.
 Once it has hardened, it feels almost impossible.

-Sometimes it feels like you’re getting it off, but then you realize that you’re close to damaging the wood, if you haven’t already.
+Sometimes it feels like you’re getting it off, but then you realize that you’re close to damaging the surface, especially if it’s unfinished wood!

 I assure you that the methods that I’m going to mention will not do this.
 I can assure you that not only will they not damage the wood, but that they’re the most effective ways of removing wax from wood.